 Adding to the challenge is the fact that different forms of communication are favoured by different markets.
 For example, social media advertising may be more effective for younger generations and tech-savvy residents, while print media and wordof-mouth may be more accessible for older generations.
-Digital communication and marketing may also be less effective for households with limited or no internet access.
+Digital communication and marketing may also be less effective for households with limited or no internet access or for those who are not comfortable with using technology.

-The Municipality currently uses a range of methods to communicate with the public including, but not limited to, the Municipality's website, social media, The Navigator community email newsletter, word-of-mouth, and more.
-Continued use of these methods is encouraged and extend the Municipality's public reach, consideration should be given to publishing a Community and Recreation Guide to provide residents with valuable information about the location of parks and recreation facilities and amenities, programs and services, rental information, community directory, event calendar, volunteer organizations, and more.
-Utilizing a full range of print and digital mediums to communicate with the public is encouraged to reach a wide audience.
+It is a key goal of the Municipality's Community & Corporate Strategic Plan to encourage community participation to help residents feel welcomed, informed and engaged.
+North Middlesex uses a range of methods to communicate with the public including, but not limited to, the Municipality's website, social media, The Navigator community e-mail newsletter, word-of-mouth, and special events such as Discover North Middlesex that brings together local organizations to promote their services in the community and attract new volunteers and participants.
+Continued use of these methods is encouraged and to extend the Municipality's public reach, consideration should be given to publishing a Community and Recreation Guide to provide residents with valuable information about the location of parks, recreation, and culture facilities and amenities, programs and services, rental information, community directory, event calendar, volunteer organizations, and more.
+Utilizing a range of print and digital methods to communicate is encouraged to reach a wide audience.

-The Municipality is also in the process of developing a new mobile application to further its reach to the community to connect residents with important civic information from across municipal departments.
+The Municipality also developed a new mobile application to further its reach to the community to connect residents with important civic information from across municipal departments.
 From a recreation perspective, residents will have immediate access to programming, events, municipal updates, contact information, and other information to ensure that they are informed about what's going on in the community.

-Strengthen communication with community stakeholders is also recommended as it is a best practice for municipalities to engage groups on a regular basis to promote opportunities to the public (such as programs and events), understand challenges groups are facing, particularly because of the COVID-19 pandemic, and improve coordination with Municipality staff and more.
+Strengthen communication with the general public and community stakeholders is also recommended as it is a best practice for municipalities to engage groups and the broader public on a regular basis to promote opportunities to the community (such as programs and events), understand challenges groups are facing, particularly because of the COVID-19 pandemic, and improve coordination with Municipality staff and more.
 This strategy would directly respond to input received from the consultation process that suggested that greater communication between stakeholders and the Municipality was needed.